 There are so many great days away from the capital for every interest.
 These top day trips from Rome will help you plan your perfect Italian itinerary.

-Rome is an intoxicating city filled with rich culture, centuries of history, and world-class attractions.
+One of the most popular tourist destinations in the world, Rome is an intoxicating city filled with rich culture, centuries of history, and world-class attractions.
 There is so much to see and do in Rome, from discovering world-famous antiquities to incredible Roman food tours.
 But, there are also many incredible attractions a short distance from Rome.

 From day trips by train to guided day tours and leisurely drives through the Italian countryside, there are many ways to discover so much more of Italy within a short distance from Rome.